 We don’t see the point of this accessory—a newborn is perfectly safe and secure in the Bassinest, no insert needed.

 If you are an experienced parent with one or two (or more) kids under your belt, so to speak, you’ve probably heard of Dr. Harvey Karp and his Happiest Baby books.
 Dr. Karp recently launched the SNOO Smart Sleeper, a bassinet which incorporates the soothing techniques he teaches in books and videos.

 What makes it soothing?
 The SNOO uses white noise and motion to help rock your baby to sleep.
 This bassinet, which can be used up to six months of age, is touted as being the “safest baby bed ever made.”

-Still, $760 for a bassinet is steep.
+As we probably don’t have to tell you, $1200 for a bassinet is steep.
 We could see this bassinet as a solution for the small percentage of babies that have colic, but not for most other babies.

-FYI: Most bassinets work up to about five months of age, but the smaller BRICA and can only be used for babies who are under three months of age and 15 pounds.
+FYI: Most bassinets work up to about five months of age, but the smaller BRICA can only be used for babies who are under three months of age and 15 pounds.
 FYI: BRICA is part of the Munchkin baby gear brand.